Patient education: Pneumonia in adults (Beyond the Basics)

 Epidemiology, pathogenesis, and microbiology of community-acquired pneumonia in adults

-Epidemiology, pathogenesis, microbiology, and diagnosis of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults
+Epidemiology, pathogenesis, microbiology, and diagnosis of hospital-acquired and ventilator-associated pneumonia in adults

 Mycoplasma pneumoniae infection in adults